 Paul Ingbretson is an accomplished professional artist and teacher and a leading modern day exponent of what became known as the “Boston School” of American art.
 His background includes several years at the Art Students League of New York with numerous of their top artists but who ultimately organized his artistic approach around the values associated with the “Boston School” as interpreted by the late R. H. Ives Gammell.
-Paul is equally adept and successful in painting portrait, interior, still life and landscape; teaches privately in Manchester and Haverhill, New Hampshire; and is currently president of the prestigious Guild of Boston Artists initially formed by the artists responsible for the evolution of the “Boston School” at the beginning of the 20th Century.
+Paul is equally adept and successful in painting portrait, interior, still life and landscape; teaches privately in Manchester and Haverhill, New Hampshire; and former president of the prestigious Guild of Boston Artists initially formed by the artists responsible for the evolution of the “Boston School” at the beginning of the 20th Century.

 From early childhood Paul was mesmerized by the representational arts beginning with the portraits of Gilbert Stuart and then the great works of the more distant past.
 As with many young people coming out of the 60’s in search of an education that would enable their pursuit of this fascination, the acquisition of the skills necessary to produce similarly wonderful work proved elusive.
 He searched the West Coast without finding a place to study and, after some false starts, eventually turned to the highly regarded Art Student’s League.